slewsys/emacs-extensions/README.md

 function __align-regexp__.

 ## Insert magic numbers
-__script-set-magic-mode__ is a minor mode that sets a script's magic number (or "shebang"), if any, and makes it executable based on the current major mode.
+__executable-set-magic-mode__ is a minor mode that makes a script executable and sets its magic number (or *shebang*), if any, based on the current major mode.

 # Installation
 Note that to use these extensions, as is, requires at least Emacs 25